 Aquaculture

 Studies of marine litter in the Arctic do not provide information about the presence of plastic debris associated specifically with aquaculture as it is difficult to identify items that are specific to this activity unless they are recovered in close proximity to where aquaculture activities occur.
-Overall, the importance of this sector, and therefore its potential contribution to marine litter, is relatively small compared to the fisheries sector but it may still contribute significantly on a local scale and in certain areas is estimated to be the source of about 30% of the total amount of marine litter
+Overall, the importance of this sector, and therefore its potential contribution to marine litter, is relatively small compared to the fisheries sector but, on a local scale, it may still contribute significantly and in certain areas of the Norwegian coast is estimated to be the source of about 30% of the total amount of marine litter (OSPAR Commission, 2009).

 As for fisheries, detailed mapping of the areas where aquaculture is occurring would provide an indication of where the highest potential pressure associated with aquaculture may occur.
 Aquaculture in the Arctic has grown significantly in the last two decades.
 It is dominated by Norway (Nordland, Troms and Finnmark counties) which accounts for 93% of the total value of Arctic aquaculture, with a concentration on salmonid production.
 Canada is the next largest producer concentrating also on salmonids, largely in British Columbia with some operations in Newfoundland and Quebec.
-Iceland has an incipient but valuable production of Arctic Chair
+Iceland has an incipient but valuable production of arctic char (Hermansen and Troell, 2012; Troell et al., 2017).

 Shipping

-The potential contribution from shipping to marine plastic pollution in the Arctic has been highlighted in several studies (Shaw, 1977; Bergmann and Klages, 2012; Bergmann et al., 2017a; Buhl-Mortensen and Buhl-Mortensen, 2017; Tekman et al., 2017) but as is the case for aquaculture it is difficult to ascertain its relative contribution to marine plastic pollution as there is no unequivocal identification of objects or fragments contributed by ships on transit across Arctic waters.
+The potential contribution from shipping to marine plastic pollution in the Arctic has been highlighted in several studies (Shaw, 1977; Bergmann and Klages, 2012; Bergmann et al., 2017a; Buhl-Mortensen and Buhl-Mortensen, 2017; Tekman et al., 2017) but as is the case for aquaculture it is difficult to ascertain its relative contribution to marine plastic pollution based on source identification of the plastic debris as there is no unequivocal identification of objects or fragments contributed by ships on transit across Arctic waters.

-Nashoug reports that a large amount and variety of household plastics (bottles and containers for beverages, ketchup, hygiene and laundry products, etc.) of different nationalities was found on the beaches of Northwestern Svalbard.
+Nashoug (2017) reports that a large amount and variety of household plastics (bottles and containers for beverages, ketchup, hygiene and laundry products, etc.) of different nationalities was found on the beaches of Northwestern Svalbard.
 The remoteness of the locations where they were found, far away from large population centers, makes the intentional discard from either fishing, merchant or cruise ships plausible.
 Also, large size food containers could indicate intentional discard from kitchens of larger vessels.

-As for fishing and aquaculture, mapping of shipping routes to reflect the number of voyages and tonnage of the ships transiting the Arctic (Arctic Council, 2009) would provide a proxy for the areas that could be potentially exposed to inputs from maritime traffic.(Moskeland et al., 2018)
+The data contained in the Arctic Ship Traffic Database allows mapping of shipping routes to reflect the number of voyages and tonnage of the ships transiting the Arctic (Arctic Council, 2009) and provides a proxy for the areas that are potentially exposed to inputs from maritime traffic.
+The data in the database allows a monthly and yearly analyisis of shipping intensity allowing to assess seasonality in potential inputs and long term trends.

+In addition, and although the limited knowledge about microplastic from oil and gas extraction activities is not conclusive (Moskeland et al., 2018), it’s very likely they consitute a source of plastic pollution, including microplastic and fibers, emphasizing that it should be certainly considered in future source assessments.
+The mapping of the distribution of rigs and platforms in the Arctic also provides proxy data for the geographic distribution of the potential input related to this kind of activities.

 Land-based sources